-Never travel into any high-risk bushfire area where a Code Red has been declared.
-If you're staying in a high-risk bushfire area, the safest option is to leave the night before or early in the day on which the Code Red has been declared.
+Never travel into any high-risk bushfire area where a Catastrophic day has been declared.
+If you're staying in a high-risk bushfire area, the safest option is to leave the night before or early in the day on which Catastrophic has been declared.

 If you live or travel to work through bushfire risk areas, check CFA's Bushfire Safety for Workers page for an interactive online awareness session aimed at workers, but available for everyone.